 The demand for software engineers significantly outweighs supply in today’s employment market.
-In April 2019, Agile, our Atlanta IT staffing agency, conducted a study of this demand.
+Agile, our Atlanta IT staffing agency, conducted a study of this demand.
 It found that a single candidate could be contacted by as many as 81 recruiters and submitted for as many as 32 different jobs: all within 24 hours of signaling interest in new opportunities.

 Employers face an environment in which fast decision-making, a broad network, and a good hiring process for software engineers is essential.
 Justin Ellis, the recruiting team lead for Agile, provides companies with the following guidance.

 1. Define the Essential Candidate Criteria